 While animal welfare is a passion of all team members of The Hock Group, cats hold a particularly special place in Amanda's heart.
 She actively volunteers with The Colorado Kitty Coalition, located in Fort Collins, among the foothills of Colorado's Rocky Mountains.
 It is a FOSTER-BASED non-profit organization that rescues and provides medical and social care for kittens and cats.

 Established in 2006 by a group of veterinarians and concerned community members, the Foundation for Animal Care and Education (FACE) is a not-for-profit 501(c)(3) public charity that provides financial grants for animal owners who are unable to afford the cost of their pet’s emergency or critical care.
 Lana was introduced to the FACE Foundation by their Executive Director, as both FACE and The Hock Group work with veterinary hospitals throughout San Diego County.
 Veterinary partners make FACE’s work possible by generously discounting their services for qualified FACE patients by at least 25%, Face also fundraises through events and memorial gifts made by donors.
+In 2023, because of her ongoing support, Lana was nominated and elected to serve on the FACE Foundation Board of Directors.
 Check out the link to Joan Jett's memorial page and learn more about how you can support FACE Foundation as well.

 Girls on the Run aims to inspire girls to be healthy and confident through training for 5k runs and participating in interactive lessons that encourage positive development.
 Introduced to the team by Sierra Jones, Lana's niece, we continue to support this organization.